Have you ever showed up to the gym without a workout plan?

 Working Towards a Great Workout Plan

 It may take some time to develop a great workout plan.
 You may need a few test workouts first.
+Do you like home workouts better?
+Are you into the gym workout plans?
+Are you focused on muscle building workout plans or weight loss workout plans?

 - Pay attention to others and glean new exercise ideas.
 I love watching what other people do – it helps me get more creative come crunch time.